Education

 Programme Description

 This comprehensive programme in Systemic Psychotherapy/Family Therapy has particular relevance for professionals in the health, social services, education, and related disciplines.
 This programme, which is recognised as one of the foremost psychotherapy training courses in Ireland has been running, subject to review and revision, for twenty-five years.
-This programme has recently been modified to fit with academic and professional training requirements emerging from both Irish and European Academic and Professional bodies.
+This programme has been modified to fit with academic and professional training requirements emerging from both Irish and European Academic and Professional bodies.

-The programme is comprised of 5 interweaving strands:
+The programme is comprised of interweaving strands:

-- Theory
+Theory

-- Clinical Practice
+Clinical Practice

-- Ethics & Inclusivity
+Ethics & Inclusivity

-- Personal Professional Development (PPD)
+Reflexivity & Personal Professional Development (PPD)

 The Clanwilliam Institute is accredited by EAPTI (European Accredited Psychotherapy Training Institutes), which is an accredited Training Institute with EAP (European Association for Psychotherapy).
 The Clanwilliam Institute is also accredited through FTAI (Family Therapy Association of Ireland).
 The first three years are accredited by Quality and Qualifications Ireland (QQI).
-The Four Year Programme is accredited by EAP and FTAI as leading to an award of European Certificate in Psychotherapy.

-Progression through the programme is dependent on successful completion of all of the programme requirements
+Progression through the programme is dependent on successful completion of all of the programme requirements.

 Objectives of the Programme